-A number of Ad Hoc views based on the audit Domains are provided in the Public/Audit/Audit Reports folder.
-The same views and reports are also provided in the Archived Audit Reports subfolder.
-These reports are identical, except they use the Audit Archive Domain and run against the archived audit data.
+A number of sample Ad Hoc views based on the audit Domains are provided in the Public/Audit/Audit Reports repository folder.
 As with all audit material, these reports are visible only to administrators.
+The reports provide an example of the data that is recorded and how it can be used for auditing.
+You can also modify these reports in the Ad Hoc Editor to suit your auditing requirements: